 If you are no longer receiving housing benefit we will send you an invoice.

 We allow customers to make online bill payments in a safe and secure environment.

 Visit our payments page to pay now selecting the payment type 'Benefits Overpayments'.

-By Phone - by ringing our automated Callpay line 0300 555 7000 when a payment is due.
+Just ring CallPay on 0300 555 7000 (for quality and training purposes calls may be recorded and monitored) when a payment is due.
 Select the option for 'Payment of Benefit Overpayments'.

 A reference must also be quoted so we can identify you.
 This will be your account reference, eg - 8123456